oisinmulvihill/remarkable-friend/README.md

 I'm successfully parsed the notebooks and can now convert the binary format into SVG or PNG images.
 I haven't yet written the format back to disk.
-This would opens the possiblity to generate lines files.
+This would opens the possiblity of generating lines files.

 I'm work on getting a listing of files from the device.
 You can now see a human friendly listing of notebooks.
 Next will be working on transferring and